Common Divorce Mediation Questions

 Is mediation just?

-Mediation should result in a just compromise since both sides can more freely discuss possible issues and neither person is bound unless they clearly agree to the recommended settlement.
-Meaning neither person is bound by the decision of a judge or jury, and only agrees to what they consider fair.
+Mediation aims for a fair compromise.
+Both sides freely discuss issues and aren’t bound unless they agree to the settlement.
+They’re not bound by a judge or jury, only by what they find fair.

 How can I find a good, reliable mediator?